-Counties Power currently has three consumers on non-standard contracts.
-These three consumers are connected at seven ICPs.
-Consumers on non-standard contracts contribute approximately 6% of the total target revenue.
+Counties Power currently has four consumers on non-standard contracts.
+These four consumers are connected at eight ICPs.
+Consumers on non-standard contracts contribute approximately 5.25% of the total target revenue.

-The line tariffs for the three non-standard contracts used by Counties Power take the same form.
-This is a single fixed charge calculated annually and invoiced monthly.
+The line tariffs for the four non-standard contracts used by Counties Power take the same form i.e. a single fixed charge calculated annually and invoiced monthly.